Kim Kyung-jung

-Kim Kyung-Jung (김경중; born 16 April 1991) is a South Korean association football player who currently plays for FC Anyang as a striker.
+Kim Kyung-Jung (김경중; born 16 April 1991) is a South Korean association football player who currently plays for Suwon Samsung Bluewings as a striker.
 He had represented the South Korea national under-20 football team and participated in the 2011 FIFA U-20 World Cup.

 Career

 Girondins de Bordeaux

 Kim joined French Ligue 1 outfit Girondins de Bordeaux on a loan deal until the end of the 2011–12 season.

 International career

 Kim has participated in the 2011 U-20 World Cup.
 On 30 July 2011, Kim scored his first goal against Mali U-20 team in the group stage.